TabKD: Tabular Knowledge Distillation through Interaction Diversity of Learned Feature Bins: Experimental Setup

 \textbf{Teacher-Student Agreement} captures the proportion of test instances where the student and teacher produce identical predictions.

 \textbf{Cumulative Coverage} quantifies the fraction of pairwise feature-bin interactions visited during training.

 These metrics are formally defined as:

 where $TP$, $TN$, $FP$, and $FN$ denote true positives, true negatives, false positives, and false negatives, respectively. $N$ is the number of test instances, $\hat{y}_i^{(s)}$ and $\hat{y}_i^{(t)}$ are the student and teacher predictions for instance $i$, $\mathcal{V}$ is the set of visited feature-bin pairs, $F$ is the number of features, and $K$ is the number of bins per feature.
+The results are the average of 5 runs.